Last Updated on 6 May 2024 by Cycloscope

 This 700c carbon bikepacking bike is the rig Omar di Felice used for his Winter Artic World Tour, this should say a lot already.

-The Jena by Wilier is ultra-versatile gravel bike, fast on tarmac, controllable on dirt, reliable on single track, and can even challenge snow thanks to the long wheelbase and a tire clearance of 44mm, pretty cool for a gravel bike.
+The Jena by Wilier is an ultra-versatile gravel bike, fast on tarmac, controllable on dirt, reliable on a single track, and can even challenge snow thanks to the long wheelbase and tire clearance of 44mm, pretty cool for a gravel bike.

-The Wilier Jena is an ultralight bikepacking bike with plenty mounts and room for luggage, bottles and fenders, the price tag though is quite steep.
+The Wilier Jena is an ultralight bikepacking bike with plenty of mounts and room for luggage, bottles, and fenders, the price tag though is quite steep.

 3. Trek Checkpoint [from $3,000]

-Stack/reach ratio is now 1.48 compared to the 1.42 of the 2021 model, offering an upright position that will ease fatigue on your lower back on long bikepacking rides.
+The stack/reach ratio is now 1.48 compared to the 1.42 of the previous model, offering an upright position that will ease fatigue on your lower back on long bikepacking rides.

-Also the chainstay has been lengthen by 10mm getting to an overall wheelbase of 105mm for the M size.
+Also, the chainstay has been lengthened by 10mm getting to an overall wheelbase of 105mm for the M size.
 All this makes the Checkpoint a very stable and well-balanced bike for gravel bikepacking.

-The rove is a popular bikepacking bike available in 650b and 700c version, in aluminium or steel frame and fork.
+The Rove is a popular bikepacking bike available in 650b and 700c versions, in aluminum or steel frame and fork.

 A bike made for grinding miles over miles across mixed surfaces, it’s kind of a light version of the Sutra, a touring classic that we’ll feature below.

-It has slightly more aggressive riding position compared to the touring sister.
-With a 1.52 stack/reach ratio (pretty gravel standard), 61 trail, 435 chainstay and 1,048 mm wheelbase.
+It has a slightly more aggressive riding position compared to the touring sister.
+With a 1.52 stack/reach ratio (pretty gravel standard), 61 trail, 435 chainstays, and 1,048 mm wheelbase.

 While the declared tire clearance goes up to 48mm, it has been reported to fit up to 2.1″ tires.